dtabas/eep555uw/_pages/about.md

   - /about.html
 ---

 I'm currently a Ph.D. candidate at the University of Washington's department of Electrical and Computer Engineering under the advisement of [Baosen Zhang](https://zhangbaosen.github.io/).
 My current research is in the application of machine learning to civil, infrastructural engineering primarily in transportation and energy.
-Previously I was a staff data scientist at Pacific Northwest National Laboratory working on a broad portfolio.
-This github.io homepage was gratefully forked from [academicpages template](https://github.com/academicpages/academicpages.github.io)
+Previously I was a staff data scientist at Pacific Northwest National Laboratory leveraging high performance computing in a broad portfolio of project work.

 Site-wide configuration